Napxen/TUNER/README.md

 Key Features:

-Node Discovery: Connects to blockscout to fetch a list of active ETCMC nodes, filtering them based on specific port criteria (30303 to 30312).
+Node Discovery: Connects to etcmc-monitor.org to fetch a list of active ETCMC nodes, filtering them based on specific port 30303

 Data Processing: Processes each node to eliminate duplicates and ensure compliance with the port criteria.
 The resulting list of nodes is saved in a new configuration file inside the geth application folder batch File Generation: Generates a batch file (START_GETH_FAST_NODE.bat) to start an ETCMC node with predefined Approved ETCMC bootloading fullnodes and will keep your custom port if you had one in batch